-10 The AICPA is preparing program guidelines for use by committee-appointed review teams.
+The AICPA is preparing program guidelines for use by committee-appointed review teams.

-The number and location of practice offices to be selected will require the exercise of judgment by the review team.
-Considerations which may affect the number and location of practice offices selected for review would include (1) degree of centralization of accounting and auditing practice control and supervision, (2) significance of specialized industry practice, and (3) the review team's evaluation of the scope and adequacy of the reviewed firm's inspection program.
+degree of centralization of acounting and auditing practice control and supervision, (2) significance of specialized industry practice, and (3) the review team's evaluation of the scope and adequacy of the reviewed firm's inspection program.